 So, what is the meaning of the cross?
 Simply put, the meaning of the cross is death.
 From about the 6th century BC until the 4th century AD, the cross was an instrument of execution that resulted in death by the most torturous and painful of ways invented by man.
 In crucifixion a person was either tied or nailed to a wooden cross and left to hang until dead.
-Death would be slow and excruciatingly painful; in fact, the word excruciating literally means "out of crucifying."
+Death would be slow and very painful.

 However, because of Christ and His death on the cross, the meaning of the cross today is completely different.
-In Christianity, the cross is the intersection of God's love and His justice.
+In Christianity, the cross is the crossroad of God's love and His justice.
 Jesus Christ is the Lamb of God who takes away the sin of the world.
 The reference to Jesus as the Lamb of God points back to the institution of the Jewish Passover in Exodus 12.
 The Israelites were commanded to sacrifice an unblemished lamb and smear the blood of that lamb on the doorposts of their homes.
 The blood would be the sign for the Angel of Death to "pass over" that house, leaving those covered by blood in safety.
 When Jesus came to John to be baptized, John recognized Him and cried, "Behold, the Lamb of God, who takes away the sin of the world!".
 This identified Jesus as the Messiah.
 And indicated that He would be the One Who would carry out God's plan to be the perfect sacrifice on the cross for our sin.

 One might ask why Jesus had to die in the first place?
-This is the message of the Bible the story of redemption.
+This is the message of the Bible-the story of redemption.
 God created the heavens and the earth, and He created man and woman in His image and placed them in the Garden of Eden to be His stewards on the earth.
 However, due to the temptations of Satan (the serpent), Adam and Eve sinned and fell from God's grace.
 Furthermore, they have passed the curse of sin on to their children so that everyone inherits their sin and guilt.
 God the Father sent his one and only Son into the world to take on human flesh and to be the Savior of His people.
 By being born of a virgin, Jesus avoided the curse of the fall that infects all other human beings.
 As the sinless Son of God, He could provide the unblemished sacrifice that God required.
 God's justice demanded judgment and punishment for sin; God's love for us moved Him to send His one and only Son to pay the penalty for all of our sins.

 The cross is the only source of spiritual knowledge concerning who God is and how God saves.
 Only at the cross does a fallen human being gain the understanding that we are covered by Christ's blood just as the doorposts were covered by the sacrificial blood and we are protected from spiritual death.
 As a result we receive the indwelling of the Holy Spirit at conversion that is promised to everyone who truly believes.
-The converted Christian will reveal himself by the way they live.
-Only then can the Holy Spirit dwell within them.